nklsxn/mqr/docs/user-guide.md

 ## Imports

-The pages in this user guide import the following module before running code examples.
+The pages in this user guide include example code.
+To ensure that the examples are up to date, they are automatically executed and their output is shown in a cell below the code.
+All pages that include code make the following imports before any code is run.
+(The plotting pages make a few further imports; see _Additional imports_ at the top of <project:/user_guide/plots.md>.)

 ```
 import numpy as np